Queen Elizabeth's Hospital

-Queen Elizabeth's Hospital (also known as QEH) is an independent day school in Clifton, Bristol, England, founded in 1586.
+Queen Elizabeth's Hospital (QEH) is a 7–18 private boys' day school in Clifton, Bristol, England, founded in 1586.
 QEH is named after its original patron, Queen Elizabeth I. Known traditionally as "The City School", Queen Elizabeth's Hospital was founded by the will of affluent soap merchant John Carr in 1586, gaining its first royal charter in 1590.

 The school accepts boys from ages 7 to 18 and, since September 2017, girls aged 16 to 18 into the co-educational Sixth Form.
-The school began as a boarding school, accepting 'day boys' for the first time in the early 1920s.
-Boarders continued to wear the traditional blue coat uniform on a daily basis until the 1980s.
+The school began as a boarding school, accepting day boys for the first time in the early 1920s.
+Boarders continued to wear the traditional bluecoat uniform on a daily basis until the 1980s.
 After that, it was only worn on special occasions.
 Following a steady decline in numbers QEH stopped accepting new boarders in 2004, and boarding closed completely in July 2008.
 A Junior School opened in September 2007 in terraced Georgian town houses in Upper Berkeley Place, adjacent to the main school.

+Overview

-The school is located in central Bristol, near Cabot Tower which is on Brandon Hill, in a building built of Brandon stone, designed by local architects Foster and Son and dating from 1847.
+The school is located in central Bristol, near Cabot Tower on Brandon Hill, in a building built of Brandon stone, designed by local architects Foster and Son and dating from 1847.
 It has been designated by English Heritage as a grade II listed building.
 The terrace steps and walls are also grade II listed, as are the walls, lodge and gates.
-Before moving to the site on Brandon Hill, it was previously housed at Gaunt's Hospital mansion house, Unity Street (1590–1767) and St. Bartholomew's, Christmas Steps (1767–1847).
+Before moving to the site on Brandon Hill, which was previously known as the Jews Acre, the school was housed at Gaunt's Hospital mansion house, Unity Street (1590–1767) and St. Bartholomew's, Christmas Steps (1767–1847).
 QEH has had close associations with Redmaids' High School since the latter's founding in 1634.

 To celebrate 425 years since the school's opening, a new school song was composed in 2015.

+Background

 Admittance

 For much of its history, QEH has provided education for boys aged 11 to 18, although it now has an all-boys junior school from age 7 as well.
 In 2014 QEH began working with Redland High School on a co-educational infant school from age 2 to 7 years.
 Since September 2017, the Sixth Form has been co-educational.
 QEH Senior School has an entrance examination in January for students entering at Year 7 and Year 9 levels, boys take papers in Maths, English, Verbal Reasoning and Non Verbal Reasoning.
 These papers are used to select those eligible for John Carr academic scholarships.
 Boys applying for Music scholarships are invited to an interview and audition, at which they perform music and complete an aural and sight reading test.
 Sports scholarships are awarded based on an interview and practical tasks.
 The Year 7 entrants are generally chosen by around Easter and attend an initiation day during the summer term.
 Boys and girls also regularly enter the school at Sixth Form level, including international students.